Waiting for a car settlement can feel like it drags on forever. You have pain, bills, and lost pay piling up, and each day of delay adds more worry.

 How the Settlement Process Works in New York

-To get an insight into why a settlement is taking time to finalize, we must first understand how the process works.
+To get a better idea of why your case might be taking a while, it helps to see how the process usually works.
 The journey from filing a claim to receiving a settlement in New York involves several critical steps:

 New York’s No-Fault Insurance System and Its Impact on Timelines